Fosna/CodewarsJavaScriptTestingInBrowser/README.md

 # CodewarsJavaScriptTestingInBrowser
-Enables runnin Codewars JavaScript tests from browser if few simple conventions are used.
+Enables running Codewars JavaScript tests from browser if few simple conventions are used.